-The Wings Museum is one of only a handful of recovery teams that are actively part of a museum.
+The Wings Museum is one of only a handful of recovery teams that is actively part of a museum.

 We feel it is important that our findings are displayed to the public so that the stories and histories we unearth can be shared for all to see.

 Countless aircraft fell to earth during World War 2, but remarkably few of the crash sites were accurately documented.

 Most of the wreckage was taken away at the time or salvaged for scrap, but occasionally it has been possible to recover the remains of a crashed aircraft.

 Such items as Engines, Propellers, Under-carriage, Tyres, Instruments, Controls and many more fascinating artefacts can be recovered.
 If the ground conditions are such, then it is possible for an aircraft to penetrate the ground 30 feet or more.

 All of the Wings Museum’s excavations are performed with the correct permissions and licences.
 It is not without hours of extensive research, and gathering of information from archives and eye-witnesses, that an excavation can be carried out.

 The Wings Museum have a proud record of leaving the land in an “as found” state after a particular recovery is completed.
 We are particularly thankful to the co-operation of an otherwise busy farmer or landowner that makes a recovery possible.
 It is vital that an effort is made now to accurately record these events before the stories are lost forever.

 The Wings Museum carries out all of its excavations in a safe and professional manor and is fully insured for its recovery operations.
 Occasionally a local Archaeology Group is invited to take part and in most instances some representative parts are left for display in public places within the area of the recovery.